What is a report?

 A report is a specific form of writing that is organised around concisely identifying and examining issues, events, or findings that have happened in a physical sense, such as events that have occurred within an organisation, or findings from a research investigation.

-These events can also pertain to events or issues that have been presented within a body of literature.
-The key to report writing is informing the reader simply and objectively about all relevant issues.
-There are three features that, together, characterise report writing at a very basic level: a pre-defined structure, independent sections, and reaching unbiased conclusions.
+These events can also pertain to events or issues identified within a body of literature.
+A report informs the reader simply and objectively about all relevant issues.
+There are three features that characterise report writing at a very basic level: a pre-defined structure, independent sections, and reaching unbiased conclusions.

-At a very basic level, a report can be distinguished from an essay by the creation of headings into which information is organised.
+At a very basic level, a report can be distinguished from an essay by headings which are used to organise information.

 2.1 Technological benefits